HubSpot/Singularity/Docs/development/developing-with-docker.md

 The output from the dev script will give you information about where the SingularityUI can be reached.

+* Note: If you are doing local development on SingularityUI, make sure you clear your web browser cache upon refresh to see your changes.

 ### Building new images

 Singularity uses the docker-maven-plugin for building its images.
 There are a few images related to Singularity:

-- `hubspot/singularityservice` - The Singularity scheduler itself
+- `hubspot/singularityservice` - The Singularity scheduler itself.
+Also contains the SingularityUI.
 - `hubspot/singularityexecutorslave` - A mesos slave with java/logrotate and the custom SingularityExecutor installed
 - `hubspot/singularitybase` - A base image for `singularityexecutorslave` that takes care of installing java/logrotate/etc on top of the mesos slave image (not built with maven plugin)